gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 signifies a tract of lands containing one hundred vills.

-After this, his two confederates conducted Philip de Braose to Limerick; Fitz-Stephen taking with him thirty men-at arms and forty horse soldiers; Milo de Cogan, twenty men at-arms and fifty horse- soldiers; and Philip de Braose, twenty men-at-arms and sixty horse soldiers; besides the bowmen attached to each body of troops.
+After this, his two confederates conducted Philip de Braose to Limerick; Fitz-Stephen taking with him thirty men-at arms and forty horse soldiers; Milo de Cogan, twenty men at-arms and fifty horse-soldiers; and Philip de Braose, twenty men-at-arms and sixty horse soldiers; besides the bowmen attached to each body of troops.
 On reaching the bank of the Shannon, over against Limerick, distant about forty miles from Cork, Fitz-Stephen and Milo de Cogan offered immediately to ford the river and storm the town, although it was then in flames before their eyes, having been set on fire by the citizens themselves;